 Rocks formed by the compaction and lithification of sediments and other materials.
 The sedimentary rock classification includes clastic rocks and rocks formed by biogenic activity and through chemical processes and chemical precipitation.
 Sedimentary rocks are one of the three main classes of rocks.

 A device used to detect and record seismic energy related to earthquakes, volcanic eruptions and explosions.

 Main tool for measuring land movement using either weights on a frame with a stylus to record the movement or digital instruments.

-A type of mudstone that contains at least 50% silt (grain size <0.06 mm) by composition.
+A type of sedimentary rock, also referred to as mudstone, that contains at least 50% silt (grain size <0.06 mm) by composition.

-Low-viscosity fluid pumped at high rates to generate narrow fractures with low concentration of proppant.
+A low-viscosity fluid pumped at high rates to generate narrow fractures with a low concentration of proppant.